TheAlgorithms/C-Plus-Plus/CONTRIBUTING.md

 ## Before contributing

 Welcome to [TheAlgorithms/C-Plus-Plus](https://github.com/TheAlgorithms/C-Plus-Plus)!
 Before submitting pull requests, please make sure that you have **read the whole guidelines**.
-If you have any doubts about this contribution guide, please open [an issue](https://github.com/TheAlgorithms/C-Plus-Plus/issues/new/choose) and clearly state your concerns.
+If you have any doubts about this contribution guide, please open [an issue](https://github.com/TheAlgorithms/C-Plus-Plus/issues/new/choose) or ask in our [Discord server](https://discord.gg/c7MnfGFGa6), and clearly state your concerns.

 ## Contributing